 - Soft tissue injuries

-Lost crown.
 If the crown falls off, make an appointment to see your dentist as soon as possible and bring the crown with you.
-If you can’t get to the dentist right away.
-If possible, slip the crown back over the tooth.
+If you can’t get to the dentist right away, slip the crown back over the tooth, if possible.
 Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
-Do not use super glue!
+Do not use super glue.

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.

-- To both control bleeding and relieve pain, hold a cold compress to the outside of the mouth or cheek in the affected area for 5 to 10 minutes.
+- Hold a cold compress to the outside of the mouth or cheek in the affected area for 5 to 10 minutes to control bleeding and relieve pain.

 - If the bleeding doesn’t stop, see your dentist right away or go to a hospital emergency room.
 Continue to apply pressure on the bleeding site with the gauze until you can be seen and treated.

 Dental emergencies are just as serious as medical concerns that require immediate attention.
 While it can be tempting to wait out symptoms like pain and swelling, ignoring dental emergencies can lead to consequences for your oral health, such as:

 Even minor pain, swelling, bruising, or other symptoms should be attended to by our emergency dentists.
 The more proactive you are in receiving emergency treatment, the less likely your risk of causing significant harm to your smile.